 Page 1 must be completed by a team official who witnessed the accident.
 This page requires the team official's signature.
 Parents must ensure that Page 1 is completed in full before submitting (especially the Health Insurance section).
-Page 2 must be completed by a medical attendant i.e. physician, physiotherapist, dentist, etc.
+Page 2 must be completed by a medical attendant i.e. physician, physiotherapist, dentist, nurse practitioner, etc. However, if the injury that occurred is a concussion, then a physician must be the one to fill in Page 2.